 In addition, in the past most people were illiterate.
 People were used to having the books of the Bible read aloud in the synagogue and later in church, and then discussing them.
 So what we find in the Bible are actually a kind of summaries, very concise, that give food for thought.

 Although most people around the world can now read and write, reading is not a favorite activity for everyone.
 Are you not really a reader?
-Then, just like in earlier times, it makes a lot of sense to engage in conversation about it and listen to podcasts about it, for example!
+Then, just like in earlier times, it makes a lot of sense to engage in conversation about it and listen to podcasts about it, for example.
 Here are some examples:

 02 | The common thread - in Christianity

 Jesus is the central figure in Christianity.
 The Christian faith revolves entirely around him.
-Christians believe that Jesus is the Messiah; he came to bring God and man back together.
+Christians believe that Jesus is the Messiah; he came to bring God and mankind back together.
 Christians believe that he is alive and that he rose from the dead at Easter.
 They believe he lives in heaven with God, his Father.
 Pentecost actually celebrates the birth of the church.
 He had returned to heaven, but his mission continued unabated.
-His friends went out into the world to tell everyone that He had come back to life after his crucifixion.
+His friends went out into the world to tell everyone that he had come back to life after his crucifixion.
 Many of them were murdered in gruesome ways.
-Opponents, other political powers, tried to nip this resurrection story in the bud.
-But failed big time.
+Opponents, other political powers, tried to nip this resurrection story in the bud, but failed big time.
 Churches were founded all over the world.
 To this day, Christians tell whoever will listen that Jesus is alive.

 Christianity is by far the largest religion in the world, and also the fastest growing.
 Research by International Bulletin of Missionary Research (IBMR) shows that 1,000 people drop out every day, but in contrast, 83,000 Christians join every day.
 This amounts to 20 million new Christians each year.
 In the Western world, the churches may seem to be getting smaller, but the global church is growing enormously.